Francesco Bagnaia: MotoGP World Championship

+Aspar Team Ducati testing (2016)

+On November 15, 2016, he rode the Ducati Desmosedici GP with Aspar Team for the first time during a test at the Circuit Ricardo Tormo, Valencia that year.
+He followed Álvaro Bautista and Karel Abraham, the factory Ducati duo, on the bike in 2017.

 Pramac Racing (2019–2020)

 2019

-After two seasons in the Moto2 category championship, Bagnaia was promoted up to take part in the 2019 MotoGP World Championship with Pramac Ducati.
+After two seasons in the Moto2 category, Bagnaia was promoted up to take part in the 2019 MotoGP World Championship with Pramac Ducati.
 He was previously offered a ride in MotoGP in 2018 by Pramac after his stellar rookie season in 2017, where he took four podiums and finished 5th in the championship behind Franco Morbidelli, Thomas Lüthi, Miguel Oliveira and Álex Márquez, but Bagnaia decided to stay, with an opportunity to take the championship title.
 He replaced fellow Italian rider Danilo Petrucci, who went to the Factory Ducati Team, replacing three-time MotoGP World Champion Jorge Lorenzo, who took the seat vacated at Repsol Honda Team by Dani Pedrosa after he decided to retire after 13 seasons in MotoGP, becoming an official test rider for KTM.

 After failing to score points in Qatar, where he retired from the race due to a damaged front wing, Bagnaia took his first two points in the MotoGP World Championship with a 14th place in Argentina, having started the race from 17th on the grid.
 Bagnaia finished 9th in Austin getting positions after Marc Márquez and Cal Crutchlow crashed out from the race in separate accidents, and both Maverick Vinales and Joan Mir were penalised with ride through penalties for jumping the start.
 Prior to the fourth race at Jerez Bagnaia had three straight podium finishes, starting from the 2016 Moto3 season.
 He qualified 10th on the grid but crashed out on the sixth lap, fighting with Pol Espargaro.
 At Le Mans where Bagnaia won the Moto2 race in 2018, he crashed out on the sixth lap after an incident with Maverick Vinales.
 In the next race at Mugello, his home Grand Prix, Bagnaia had a solid start to the weekend.
 He topped the second Free Practice time sheets on his way to qualify 8th on the grid.
 However, he crashed in the last corner on the 11th lap while in 7th place.
 It was the first time in Bagnaia's career that he had failed to finish three races in a row, all of them with crashes.
 In Austria, Bagnaia had his best race weekend since his time in Moto2, both in terms of his qualifying, advancing to Q2 and starting from 5th on the grid, and race pace, managing to cross the line in 7th place.
 At Phillip Island Bagnaia finished the race in 4th place, his best result of the season, missing the podium by just 0.055 seconds to his Ducati teammate Jack Miller.
 Bagnaia finished his rookie season in the premier class with 54 points, placing him 15th in the championship standings.
 He missed the final race at Valencia due to injury.